mnr/writing-wip/kwak-anthology.md

 “I’m trying to stay alive,” said Robin.
 “The explosion was not an accident.
 I stepped out to get us something to eat and when I got back, there were alarms and smoke.
 I took a quick look, then ran.
 Dakota wasn’t moving and whoever caused the explosion might have still been around.”

 “Okay.
 You were scared and ran.
 Let’s accept that for now.
-But Dakota had installed a custom circuit in the oven.
+But Dakota had installed a custom circuit board in the oven.
 Wouldn’t that level of tampering with the system be suspected to cause the explosion?
 Suppose you two brought this on yourselves.”

 “NO. We did not.”
 Robin choked up.
 “Dakota was smart.
 And careful.
 She built in a fail-safe sensor.
 The meal she had in the oven was from a reputable manufacturer.
 It wasn’t like we were cooking meth.”

 “There’s a lot to unpack here,” Araci said.
-“We know about a custom chip, but don’t know what it does.
-Do you have the schematic?”
+“Do you have the schematic?”

 “I can get it.
-It’s not that remarkable - it intercepts and logs commands from the meal.
+It’s not that remarkable - the board intercepts and logs commands from the meal.
 We were recording the process.
-With enough information, could build open source meals.
+With enough information we could build open source meals.
 Hestia is tricky about how they make the system work - we were going to open that up to the world.
 What we’re doing is legal, but they heard we were succeeding.
 That’s why they killed Dakota.”

 “How do you suppose Hestia caused the explosion?”